 Luckyfish has two, electric start, ultra quiet, high-thrust 9.9HP Yamaha long-shaft outboards.
 The engines are mounted on retractable sleds and the outboards themselves have power tilt.
 The engines are effortlessly raised and lowered.
 Fully retracted, they present no drag when under sail.
 They are mounted mid-ships – the perfect location for spinning the boat on a dime in confined spaces and also for weight distribution.
 It is a very, very sweet set up.

 Fuel capacity is 96L in four, 24L litre tanks giving a range in calms (ticking along at 3 knots on one engine, which is the longest range solution) of about 200 nautical miles.
 At full throttle they will suck the boat along at over 7 knots.
-Each engine has an alternator that puts out 7.8A.
-This is negligible given the fact the engines are hardly ever used.
+Each engine has an alternator that puts out a measly 7.8A.
+This is even more negligible given the fact the engines are hardly ever used.
 In fact, in 6,000 miles we burned 23L of fuel.
 Not bad economy.
 The green part of me really wants to go electric but when I look at the amount of fuel we burn, it is hardly a big deal.

 To learn more about Luckyfish interior layout click here